proycon/analiticcl/README.md

 Analiticcl can be uses as a simple entity tagger using via its context rules.
 Make sure you understand the above section before you continue reading.

-You may pass two additional tab-separaed columns to the context rules file, the third column specifies a tag to assign to any matches, and an *optional* fourth column specifies an offset for tagging (more about this later).
+You may pass two additional tab-separated columns to the context rules file, the third column specifies a tag to assign to any matches, and an *optional* fourth column specifies an offset for tagging (more about this later).
 For example: